OnroerendErfgoed/skosprovider/docs/usage.rst

     # If possible, show a Dutch(as spoken in Belgium) label
     provider.get_all(language='nl-BE')

+    # Get all concepts and collections in a provider
+    # If possible, show a Dutch(as spoken in Belgium) label
+    # and order them by this label
+    provider.get_all(language='nl-BE', sort='label', sort_order='asc')

     # Get the top concepts in a provider
     provider.get_top_concepts()